Ian Granstra:

 Perhaps Ilene’s dreams would have changed as she grew into a young adult.
 Sadly, we will never know.

-Ilene Misseloff has not been seen in thirty-four years.
+Ilene Misseloff has not been seen in thirty-five years.
 The girl who had dreams of becoming another Bay Area skating phenom is instead the figure in a Bay Area mystery.

 Ilene Misheloff